darwin/plastic/docs/build.md

 For development it is easier to run all code on main thread.
 That is default behaviour for now.
 In release mode Plastic will be able to utilize multiple threads thanks to web workers.
 You can run Plastic using web workers by following steps below.
-Warning: This is experimental and could be broken from time to time.
+Warning: This is experimental and could be broken from time to time because I spend most time running dev.sh.
          But general idea is to have editor heavy-lifting on worker thread and main thread available for Atom and UI updates only.

 First run Figwheel and wait for it to finish compilation and enter into waiting mode:

     cd $workspace/plastic/cljs
-    ./script/figwheel.sh main worker
+    ./script/run.sh

 And in another shell session: